kevzettler/kevzettler.github.com/_posts/kate_jared_wedding_vows.md

 ## Ring exchange

-OFFICIANT: You’ve both chosen to wear rings as a reminder of these promises.
+OFFICIANT: You've both chosen to wear rings as a reminder of these promises.
 People often say wedding bands are a perfect circle, with no beginning and no end.

-I ask Ben to give Kate’s ring to Jared.
+I ask Ben to give Kate's ring to Jared.
-Jared, place the ring on Kate’s finger and repeat after me....
+Jared, place the ring on Kate's finger and repeat after me....
 I give you this ring.
 Wear it with love and joy.
 As this ring has no end,
 My love is also forever.

-Ben, now please give Jared’s ring to Kate.
+Ben, now please give Jared's ring to Kate.
-Kate, place the ring on Jared’s finger and repeat after me....
+Kate, place the ring on Jared's finger and repeat after me....
 With this ring,
 I marry you.
 Wear this ring forever